Zenda Community Garden

 In 2013, a Kids Korner Learning Garden was added to a corner of the Community Garden, which included two "pizza gardens" and a "three-sisters" mound (which local kids helped plant!).
 Also created was a Natural Play Area, located next to the garden, where kids can safely play while staying within sight.
 Both of these new initiatives will be expanded, starting in May of 2014, thanks to a generous grant from the Northern New York Community Foundation, in collaboration with Cornell Cooperative Extension of Jefferson County for the Adopting Healthy Habits Community Coalition!
 Additional donations for the “Kids Korner” have come from Watertown-based charity Chapin Living Waters for two gravity-fed bucket watering kits, Equipment Rentals/Bobcat of Watertown for use of their tiller, Kring's Greenhouse for starter plants, DeLuke's Garden Center for a load of mulch and The Town of Clayton Highway Department for raised bed topsoil and sandbox sand.
 Thank you for your support!

-For more information, read this article by NCPR writer Jill Breit, or contact Jake Tibbles, Executive Director at 315-686-5345 or firstname.lastname@example.org.
+Stay updated by joining the Zenda Community Garden facebook page.
+For more information on the Zenda Community Garden, read this article by NCPR writer Jill Breit, or contact Jake Tibbles, Executive Director at 315-686-5345 or firstname.lastname@example.org.

 If you're interested in joining the garden, download an application by clicking here.